Paete, Laguna, the Philippines

-The shop goes by the name Ang Buhay at Hugis sa Paete (The Life and Shape in Paete).
-The owner, Lino Dalay, is an artisan-turned-movie-production-designer.
+The shop went by the name Ang Buhay at Hugis sa Paete (The Life and Shape in Paete).
+The owner, Lino Dalay, was an artisan-turned-movie-production-designer.
 He was not around then but his elderly mother, Marta, was manning the store.
 A spunky matron of her son’s artwork, she regaled us with anecdotes about the items that cramped the shop.
 Most were the handiwork of her son, some were consigned by other artists, still others were props in movies her son had worked on.

 Good luck at haggling though.
 The woman could not be charmed; I would’ve been luckier with a snake!
 In retrospect, I charged it for art’s sake, a few more pesos to support our local artists.

-Food for the body and soul can be had at the homey Kape Kesada Art Gallery & Cafe, serving hometown pride with its brewed coffee.
+Food for the body and soul could be had at the homey Kape Kesada Art Gallery & Cafe, serving hometown pride with its brewed coffee.
 Paintings by local artists were showcased on its walls.
 Recycled decor, salvaged disposed bric-a-brac, made up the interiors.

 Two subjects dominated the paintings: churches and women (Paeteños’ preoccupations?).
 Female depiction ranged from maternal to maverick.
 The woman in Jerry Morada’s Apple belonged to the latter.
-Garbed in voluminous baro’t saya (traditional dress for women), she cocks her head with eyes shut, hair swept up, and a red scapular around her neck flying in the opposite direction.
+Garbed in voluminous baro’t saya (traditional dress for women), she cocked her head with eyes shut, hair swept up, and a red scapular around her neck flying in the opposite direction.

 We lunched at Purple Onion Resto, owned by erstwhile screen stud Leandro Baldemor.
 The cozy restaurant served mostly Italian dishes, some from recipes shared by the owner’s showbiz friends.
 Such trivia didn’t come with the menu; the owner just mentioned it offhand.

 I had never been familiar with the Catholic canon of saints, but St. Christopher didn’t seem to be one of those superstar saints.
-Legend has it that he went on a quest for the most powerful ruler.
+Legend had it that he went on a quest for the most powerful ruler.
 He served a king who shuddered at the mere mention of the devil.
 Fail.
 The devil betrayed his cowardice by trembling at the sight of the cross.
 Epic fail.
 This led him to search for Christ, the fearsome, not fearful, King of kings.
 As an act of Christian service, he put his heft and height to good use by carrying people on his back across a turbulent river.
-He became a human bridge and converted people to Christianity until his decapitation for proselytizing in what is now Turkey.
+He became a human bridge and converted people to Christianity until his decapitation for proselytizing in what became Turkey.

-My friend explained that the original rendered the saint with indio (native Filipino) features that may have displeased the ethnocentric Spanish friars.
+My friend explained that the original rendered the saint with indio features that may have displeased the ethnocentric Spanish friars.
 Either Maestro Dans had a ballsy sense of humor or it was an artistic Freudian slip.
-No matter, the second mural was perhaps commissioned to correct the anatomical anomalies and moored over the original - an ancient way to photoshop.
-This time, San Cristobal had acquired a pinched nose and fairer complexion, a standard of beauty that still explains the modern Filipino‘s propensity for nose lifts and whitening soaps.
+No matter, the second mural was perhaps commissioned to correct the anatomical anomalies and moored over the original – an ancient way to photoshop.
+This time, San Cristobal had acquired a pinched nose and fairer complexion, a standard of beauty that explained the modern Filipino‘s propensity for nose lifts and whitening soaps.

 I had to step back to the opposite end of the pew aisle to behold it in its full glory.
 Alas, concrete blocks were stockpiled on that side; a scaffolding frame was erected right in front of Langit, Lupa at Impierno.
 The choir loft was under renovation at that time.
 The faded painting was further exposed to sawdust and what-not floating in the air.
 And what if the scaffolding toppled on it?

 It pained me to see magnificent art in such a state of damage and neglect.
 Expert restoration and vigilant care might still recapture its lost splendor.
 I could not fathom how these masterpieces had been left to rot without informed intervention for so long.
 I thought it was almost cavalier for a town steeped in the arts to allow time, the elements, and indifference to take their toll on the shining glory of their heritage.
 But who was I to pass judgment and assign blame?
 I was there only for a day.
-Ultimately, it is the people of Paete who would bear this “pain in painting” every day.
+Ultimately, it would be the people of Paete who would bear this “pain in painting” every day.